jbird186/foresee/docs/reference.md

 }
 ```

-Struct fields generally follow the same rules as variables.
-Fields can be accessed by using the `.fieldname` syntax.
-To cast a pointer to a struct, use the `as` keyword.
+Struct fields are generally defined like variables.
+Like in C, fields can be accessed directly by using the `.fieldname` or, if you have a pointer to a struct, with `->fieldname`.
+To cast a pointer to a given type, use the `as Type` syntax.

 #### Example